wealthkernel/api-documentation-guides/docs/accounts/Opening-Requirements.md

 The owner must:

 - Be an `Organization`
-- Must have at least one active address
+- Have at least one active address
-- Must provide their country of incorporation
+- Provide their country of incorporation
-- If the organization plans to trade reportable instruments, an LEI identifier is also required.
+- Have a Legal Entity Identifier (LEI) if the organization plans to trade reportable instruments